Rohit-IISc/QSnake/README.md

   ![image](https://user-images.githubusercontent.com/56411951/193432248-f30d5d0b-e0ff-4d3c-86e5-0241330be36c.png)

   Step 3: At each time-step/iteration this unitary is multiplied to the previous state to get the next state, such that at step t: state = U(U(U(..t times(S)..))) where S was the initial state.
+After a certain number of iterations this step was slowing the process so we limited it to 15 time steps, post which a new initial state is initialised and Step 1-3 are repeated.

   Step 4: At each time-step the elements of final state-vector representation obtained were normalised using L2 distance.